 Ductless mini-splits have rightfully gained widespread popularity for their practical cooling and heating applications for home additions, retrofits, and hard to reach areas in the home.
 To drive performance, you need to choose the best places to install the indoor and outdoor parts of your ductless mini-split.

 Three components contain all the parts of a ductless system.
 Like bulkier central air conditioning systems, the ductless system’s outdoor cabinet houses the condenser, compressor, fan, and electrical parts.
 The indoor air handler consists of a sleek cabinet or cassette that houses the evaporator, condensate drain, fan, air filter, and electrical sensors.

 The third component of a ductless system is a thin conduit housing refrigerant lines, power, and the condensate drain.
 Depending on the selected unit, the conduit may extend 50 feet or more, which offers greater flexibility when choosing the best places to install the indoor and outdoor parts of your ductless mini-split.
 Keep in mind that the closer the indoor and outdoor parts, the better the energy efficiency you’ll receive.

 The indoor air handler cabinet of your new ductless system may be mounted to a wall, the ceiling or the floor.
 For wall-mounted units, the cabinet should be six or seven feet above the floor.
 You may also choose a recessed cassette installation for a more low-profile look.
 Whichever installation you decide is best for your home, it’s important to install the cabinet so that airflow reaches all parts of the zone.

-For professional assistance choosing the best places to install the indoor and outdoor parts of your ductless mini-split, please contact Modern Mechanical in Northern Virginia today.
+For professional assistance choosing the best places to install the indoor and outdoor parts of your ductless mini-split, please contact Eco Temp HVAC for all your HVAC service needs.